pythonarcade/arcade/doc/programming_guide/sound.rst

 This is because disk access is one of the slowest things a computer can do.
 Avoiding it during gameplay is important if your gameplay needs to be fast and smooth.

-For music, consider :
+However, storing full decompressed albums of music in RAM should be avoided.
+Each decompressed minute of CD quality audio uses slightly more than 10 MB of RAM.
+This adds up quickly, so you should strongly consider :ref:`streaming <sound-loading-modes-streaming>` music from compressed files instead.

-Any of the following suggest a sound should be loaded as a static effect:
+Any of the following will suggest specific audio should be loaded as a static effect:

 * You need to start playback quickly in response to gameplay.
 * Two or more "copies" of the sound can be playing at the same time.